- About LogicMonitor

 - WMI – discovers SQL Server instances as well as SQL Server services such as Browser, Reporting Services, Agent, etc.

-- SQL Server Browser Service Running - allows the collector to communicate with SQL Server instances without the need for specifying ports.
+- SQL Server Browser service – allows the collector to communicate with SQL Server instances without the need for specifying ports.
+This is only required if:

 JDBC Credentials (Windows or Linux)

-When using JDBC credentials, the collector will attempt to directly connect to the SQL Server instance using credentials configured on the host.
-Authentication via JDBC credentials is compatible with both Linux and Windows collectors and hosts.
+When using JDBC credentials, the Collector will attempt to directly connect to the SQL Server instance using credentials (i.e. properties) configured on the host.
+Authentication via JDBC credentials is compatible with both Linux and Windows Collectors and hosts.

 - SNMP (snmpd) – used to automatically discover if SQL Server is running on the host.